 There came light at the end of the tunnel, owed to the continued fight of local action committees.
 The Flemish Government finally, in 2018, changed their plans and the harbour expansion would no longer necessitate the deconstruction of the scarred, flustered town.
 March 2022, it's in black and white.
 Doel stays after a legal battle that raged for 25 years and the uncertainty finally vanished after 60.
 What remains is a village with a handful of people who now seek to rebuild and work on attracting new residents in the coming years.

 In 2020, and during the following covid years, Doel gained a new appeal and with that large numbers of visitors, as it was an open air space loaded with visual stimuli, one where the layers of history are readable on the facades of the buildings still standing and ever evolving because of weekly additions of new graffiti art.
 It was then that the idea arose of a festival in its near deserted streets and we have been in contact with local bars, entrepreneurs and inhabitants ever since, as well as working together with the municipality of Beveren to conceptualise a music festival.
 Considering the history of Doel, we aim to create bridges between all parties and work on a positive image surrounding the town, so we can shed that ghostly veil and celebrate its continued existence.
-Every year, the festival will donate a percentage of its earnings to an appointed non-profit organisation in honour of the rebuilding of Doel, so buying a ticket will directly impact its future.
+Every year, the festival will invest a percentage of its earnings in the rebuilding of Doel, so buying a ticket will directly impact its future.

 Doel’s history not only invokes a call for action, it also extends itself visually in our design.
 Together with design bureau Vrints-Kolsteren and artist Benny Van den Meulengracht-Vrancx, we developed a visual identity which evolves with every edition, referencing the shiny metal perforated plates covering up the windows and doors of houses, to the washed off graffiti and faded signage.
 It’s important that people understand that Doel lives and through music and design we would like to create awareness about what went down there.
 Lets slowly peel some of those layers away and contribute to its flourishing.

-Doel has gained mythical status, a village standing still in time, and we would love to invite everyone to engage with us in communal musical discovery in a truly remarkable nostalgia-breathing urban environment.
+Doel has gained mythical status, it is a village standing still in time, and we would love to invite everyone to engage with us in communal musical discovery in a truly remarkable nostalgia-breathing urban environment.
 It is a dystopian and unlikely location and offers a spectral haze, daytime exploration and a luminescent pageant at night, all distilled into a one-day festival escapade.

 Tickets